Preventing the Spread of Lice | UPMC HealthBeat

 • Lice don’t fly or jump.

-• Lice don’t carry disease or infections.
+• Lice don’t carry diseases or infections.

 • Pets cannot transmit or get lice from humans.